davemers0160/MNIST_viewer/README.md

 pip install -r requirements.txt
 ```

-# #
+# Setting up and Running the Vewer #

-To run the code a little setup is required first.
+To run the code a little setup is required first:

+1. Build the mnist_dll project to create the needed library
+2. Edit the mnist_viewer.py file:
+   - modify "lib_location" to point to the correct library location
+   - modify "weights_file" to point to the correct weights file location
-1. Connect a webcam
+3. Connect a webcam
-2. Create a space to write the numbers.
+4. Create a space to write the numbers.
 This requires that there be a black/dark background with a white square where the number can be written.
-3. Center the white square in the camera view
+5. Center the white square in the camera view
-4. Run the code:
+6. Run the code:

 ```
 python -m bokeh serve --show mnist_viewer.py